Iarnród Éireann Heritage and Enthusiasts

 Railway Preservation Society of Ireland (RPSI)

-The Railway Preservation Society of Ireland (RPSI) was formed in 1964 to preserve and maintain historic steam and diesel locomotives and vintage carriages.
-They are Ireland's only mainline steam operator.
+The Railway Preservation Society of Ireland (RPSI) was formed in 1964.
+Its aim is to preserve and to maintain historic steam and diesel locomotives, as well as vintage carriages.
+It is the only steam train operator in ROI that runs trains on mainline tracks (not just on heritage tracks).

 Irish Railway Record Society

-The IRRS Journal contains a wealth of news and articles covering all aspects of Railways in Ireland.
+The IRRS Journal has a wealth of news and articles that cover all aspects of Railways in Ireland.

 Inchicore Works 175th Anniversary

-2022 marked 175 years of Inchicore Railway Works - 175 years at the heart of its community and Ireland’s railways.
+2022 marked 175 years of Inchicore Railway Works.
+That's 175 years at the heart of its community and Ireland’s railways.

-In the below short film, we’re delighted to bring you behind the scenes, meet the people who work there, and to give you an insight into its past, present and its central role in our plans for the future.
+In the short film below, we’re delighted to bring you behind the scenes.
+Meet the people who work there, and learn about its past, present and its central role in our plans for the future.

 Heritage Maps

-Iarnród Éireann Irish Rail in collaboration with the Atlantic Technological University (ATU), Heritage Council and heritagemaps.ie provide historical map data on the Railway network and it's infrastructure dating back to the creation of the railway network in Ireland.
+We have worked with the Atlantic Technological University (ATU), the Heritage Council and heritagemaps.ie to get historic map data on our rail network.
+It dates back to the creation of the rail network here in Ireland.
+The maps show how it has grown over the years.